diaspogift/lost-and-found-inventory/README.md

 ### And coding style tests

-Explain what these tests test and why
+Explaination of what these tests test and why go here

 ```
 Give an example